bruce/puppet-vcsrepo/README.markdown

 }
 ~~~

-To branch from a specific revision, set `revision` to a valid [Bazaar revisionspec](http://wiki.bazaar.canonical.com/BzrRevisionSpec):
+To branch from a specific revision, set `revision` to a valid [Bazaar revision spec](http://wiki.bazaar.canonical.com/BzrRevisionSpec):

 ~~~
 vcsrepo { '/path/to/repo':